2014 South American Rugby Championship "C"

-The Confederación Sudamericana de Rugby (CONSUR) Championship C Division Championship took place between 5-11 October 2014 at Ciudad Deportiva Kiwanis in Clayton, Panama.
-This was the third time CONSUR has run a 3rd division championship.
+The Confederación Sudamericana de Rugby (CONSUR) Championship C Division Championship took place between 5 and 11 October 2014 at Ciudad Deportiva Kiwanis in Clayton, Panama.
+This was the third time CONSUR had run a 3rd division championship.

 Panama hosted Costa Rica, Guatemala and El Salvador, with the tournament played over three game days.

 The tournament draw was conducted in the following manner: